-Typically, when a person faces deportation or refusal of an immigrant visa for a crime, he or she may have the opportunity to apply for a waiver of inadmissibility.
-A waiver forgives the crime (for immigration purposes) and allows the person to remain in the country, gain entry, or return to the U.S.
+Typically, someone who faces deportation or refusal of an immigrant visa for a crime has the possibility of applying for a waiver of inadmissibility.
+A waiver forgives the crime (for immigration purposes) and allows the person to remain in, gain entry to, or return to the United States.

 However, the U.S. government has greatly restricted any relief for drug crimes.
 With the exception of a single drug offense involving possession of 30 grams or less of marijuana (for one's own, personal use), drug crimes cannot be waived.

 Another, less commonly applicable exception is for a person whose conviction was the result of a guilty and no-contest plea before April 1, 1997 as the result of a plea agreement.

 If you already have a green card, you might be eligible for a form of relief called cancellation of removal, providing your conviction did not involve an element of drug trafficking (sale), which is an aggravated felony.
 Just like its name implies, this would mean that you could keep your residence status and not be deported.

 To qualify for cancellation of removal, you must establish at a hearing in immigration court that:

 As the above reflects, you must have had immigrant status, that is your green card=holder status, for at least five years to be eligible for cancellation of removal.
 You also must have been in the U.S. for at least seven years (in any lawful status) before you committed the offense that resulted your receiving a notice to appear before an immigration judge.
 For example, consider these hypothetical events: